eloquent/lockbox-php/README.md

-*Lockbox* is capable of extracting public keys from private keys, there is no need to create matching public key files; but if for some reason a public key file is required, this command will create one (from an RSA key in this example):
+*Lockbox* is capable of extracting public keys from private keys, there is no need to create matching public key files; but if for some reason a public key file is required, this command will create one:

     openssl rsa -pubout -in private.pem -out public.pem

 ### Encrypting data

+**Note:** Encryption only requires a public key, but *Lockbox* will also accept private keys, as in this example.

 ```php
 use Eloquent\Lockbox\EncryptionCipher;